UDIA Layer 3 · Notsure

 The Neutral Layer

-Notsure does not evaluate the state of any relationship.
-It does not advise whether to send or not send.
-It provides a structured pause before a message is sent, a block is applied, or an identity is changed.
-The decision remains the user's.
+Notsure does not assess the state of any relationship.
+It does not advise whether to send or hold back.
+It provides a structured pause before a message is sent, a block is applied, or an identity is altered.
+The decision belongs to the user.
 The pause is the neutral layer.

 Compliance claim: GAP-NLP-1.0 · Specification: github.com/thegap-framework/thegap-framework